 - Kotoneco (Ireland) stocks brands Duns Sweden, JNY, Froy and Dind, Nadadelazos, Modeerska Huset, Albababy and Smafolk Denmark.
 The owner of this company also runs the Facebook group Preloved Organic Kids Clothing Ireland

-- Rainbow Kids (Ireland) sells brands including Maxomorra, Toby Tiger, Little Green Radicals, Pigeon Organics, Alba, Livie and Luca, amongst others.
+- Rainbow Kids (Ireland <10 years) sells brands including Maxomorra, Toby Tiger, Hatley, Little Green Radicals, Pigeon Organics, Alba, Livie and Luca, amongst others.

-- The Mermaids Purse (Ireland) sells brands Maxomorra, Moromini, Duns of Sweden, Forever is a Second and Slugs and Snails.
+- The Mermaids Purse (Ireland <8 years) sells brands Maxomorra, Moromini, Duns of Sweden, Forever is a Second and Slugs and Snails.
+They also sell pre-loved organic clothes.

 - Baby Chic (Ireland) sells Maxomorra, Picalilly, JNY, Blade & Rose and Funky Giraffe.